helpfulBadger/envoy_getting_started/03_opa_integration/README.md

-# Envoy & Open Policy Agent
+# Getting Started with Envoy & Open Policy Agent --- 03 ---
+# Integrating Open Policy Agent with Envoy

 This is the 3rd Envoy & Open Policy Agent Getting Started Guides.
 Each guide is intended to explore a single feature and walk through a simple implementation.
 Each guide builds on the concepts explored in the previous guide to build a very powerful authorization services by the end of the series.